cmu-sei/redemption/doc/alert_data_format.md

 * `column` : string

+    The starting column associated with the alert.

+* `end_column` : string

-    The column associated with the alert.
+    The ending column associated with the alert.

 * `conflicting_repairs` : list